Primary Endpoint

 • At 12 months: 22% of patients were progression-free with RYBREVANT® + chemotherapy vs 13% of patients with chemotherapy alone2

-Amivantamab-vmjw (RYBREVANT®) + chemotherapy* is the ONLY NCCN Category 1 (preferred) treatment option for patients with EGFR+ nonsquamous mNSCLC progressing on osimertinib who are symptomatic with multiple systemic lesions.
+Amivantamab-vmjw (RYBREVANT®) + chemotherapy* is the ONLY NCCN Category 1 (preferred) treatment option for patients with EGFR+ nonsquamous mNSCLC progressing on osimertinib who are symptomatic with multiple systemic lesions according to the National Comprehensive Cancer Network® (NCCN®).

 PFS across patient subgroups2

-CI, confidence interval; ECOG PS, Eastern Cooperative Oncology Group performance status; EGFR, epidermal growth factor receptor; ex19del, exon 19 deletion; HR, hazard ratio; mNSCLC, metastatic non–small cell lung cancer; NCCN, National Comprehensive Cancer Network; NSCLC, non–small cell lung cancer; PFS, progression-free survival.
+CI, confidence interval; ECOG PS, Eastern Cooperative Oncology Group performance status; EGFR, epidermal growth factor receptor; ex19del, exon 19 deletion; HR, hazard ratio; mNSCLC, metastatic non–small cell lung cancer; NSCLC, non–small cell lung cancer; PFS, progression-free survival.

 Secondary Endpoints